best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 [Open source](https://opensource.com/resources/what-open-source) software is software with source code that anyone can freely inspect, modify and enhance.
 As a government analyst, you should aim to make all new source code open, unless justification can be provided for withholding part of your source code.

+Open sourcing code is benefits yourself, other government analyst and the public.

-Benefits of open sourcing our code include:
+Personal benefits from open sourcing include:

-* Transparency - it doesn't get much more open than publishing documented methods for our analyses
+* Attribution - coding in the open creates a public record of your contributions to analysis and software.
+* Collaboration - you can gain experience working with analysts in other departments.
+* Review - peers and experts in the field can provide advice on improving your analysis and coding.
+* Feels good - we regularly benefit from open source software, so it's nice to give something back.

+While the public benefit from:

+* Transparency - stakeholders can understand and reproduce our analysis, which is a core element of the [Statistics Code of Practice](https://code.statisticsauthority.gov.uk/).
-* Sharing value - others can benefit from our work, either through use or demonstration of good programming practices
+* Sharing value - others can benefit from our work, either through reuse or demonstration of good practices.
-* Sharing opportunity - others can contribute to and help to improve our approaches
+* Sharing opportunity - others can gain insight and experience from reading and possibly contributing to  your code.
-* Feels good - we regularly benefit from open source software, so it's nice to give something back
-* Attribution - open sourcing your code through public version control (e.g. GitHub) creates a public record of your contributions

 Please see the [Government Data Service (GDS) guidance](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed) for help deciding when code should be open or closed.
-Additional security concerns for coding in the open are addressed in further [GDS guidance](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open).
+Security concerns for coding in the open are also addressed in further [GDS guidance](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open).

-Choice of open source licence, depends largely on how you would like others to be able distribute modified versions of your work.
-[Government Data Service guidelines](https://gds-way.cloudapps.digital/manuals/licensing.html#use-mit) suggest the MIT licence for code and the OGL (Open Government Licence) for documentation.